DeanFac/facultyhandbook/docs/academic_research/others.md

 # Alumni and Corporate Relations (ACR)

 * Office of ACR: Location: 2<sup>nd</sup> floor, ICSR Building.
-8071, email:[deanacroffice@iitm.ac.in](mailto:deanacroffice@iitm.ac.in), Website:[https://acr.iitm.ac.in/](https://acr.iitm.ac.in/)
+8071, email: [deanacroffice@iitm.ac.in](mailto:deanacroffice@iitm.ac.in), Website: [https://acr.iitm.ac.in/](https://acr.iitm.ac.in/)

 * Office of ACR coordinates with alumni network to bring funds to the institute; and connects with corporates to bring Corporate Social Responsibility funding.

 # Global Engagement (GE)
-* Office of GE supports student and faculty exchange programs, joint degree programs, joint research initiatives with international institutions, and support for planning and organizing international conferences at IITM.
+Office of GE supports student and faculty exchange programs, joint degree programs, joint research initiatives with international institutions, and support for planning and organizing international conferences at IITM.

 ## Key Divisions:
 {: .no_toc}